luslab/oz-bulk-rnaseq/G. Read Quantification.md

 QoRTs package is composed of 2 parts: java jar-file (for data processing) & R package (for generating tables, figures, plots)

 Write the Decoder file: decoder.by.UID.txt (see QC of Aligned Reads chapter)
-• unique.ID: A unique identifier for the row.
-THIS IS THE ONLY MANDATORY FIELD.
-• lane.ID: The ID of the lane or batch.
-By default this will be set to ”UNKNOWN”.
-• group.ID: The ID of the ”group”.
-For example: ”Case” or ”Control”.
-By default this will be set to ”UNKNOWN”.
-• sample.ID: The ID of the biological sample from which the data originated.
-Each sample can have multiple rows, representing technical replicates (in which the same sample is sequenced on multiple lanes or runs).
-By default QoRTs will assume that every row comes from a separate sample, and will thus set the sample.ID to equal the unique.ID.
-• qc.data.dir : The directory in which the java utility is to save all the QC data.
-If this column does not exist, by default it will be set to the unique.ID.
-• input.read.pair.count: The number of reads in the original fastq file, prior to alignment.
-• multi.mapped.read.pair.count: The number of reads that were multi-mapped by the aligner.

 ```r
 library(QoRTs)